neovim/neovim/README.md

 Join the community on IRC in #neovim on Freenode.

+### Contributing

+...would be awesome!
+See [the wiki](https://github.com/neovim/neovim/wiki/Contributing) for more details.

 ### License

 Vim itself is distributed under the terms of the Vim License.